wp-plugins/wordpress-sphinx-plugin/readme.txt

  We added new search mode "Freshness & Relevance" which works perfect for blogs and news sites.

 == Changelog ==

+= 3.8.3 =
+ * FAQ page is updated.
+Added description of the problem with Plugin's Wizard.

 = 3.8.2 =
  * Plugin will use static SSE configuration file now instead of dynamic one.